 Humidity can also be a problem while bathing.
 You should always run the bathroom exhaust fan while showering and open a window after showering, if possible.

 The Dangers of High Indoor Humidity

-- poorly connected pipes or leaky pipes under sinks or in showers
+- poorly connected pipes or leaky pipes under sinks

 - carpet that remains damp